jabraham777/Gesture_Controlled_Robotic_Car/index.md

 - Chasies, motors, motor drivers, battery packs, batteries, screws, power and ground cables, Arduino, breadboard
 - Without using any code, the rover is able to transfer energy from the batteries in order to move the wheels forward.
 - Had to reposition the motors to have the copper pads facing outward, consolidation of wires, and wire configuration
 - Will upload code to the Arduino and Arduino micro.
-Must connect Bluetooth to the handpiece and makes sure Bluetooth and acceleraometer are correctly connected to the Arduino micro.
+Must connect Bluetooth to the handpiece and makes sure Bluetooth and accelerometer are correctly connected to the Arduino micro.

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>